M17-Project/M17_spec/docs/data_link_layer.rst

 Raw packet frames have no packet type metadata associated with them.
 Encapsulated packet format is discussed in :ref:`packet-superframes` in the Application Layer section.
 This provides data type information and is the preferred format for use on M17.

+When encryption type is :math:`00_2`, meaning no encryption, the encryption subtype bits are used to indicate the contents of the META field in the LSF.
+Since that space would otherwise go be unused, we can store small bits of data in that field such as free text or the sender's GNSS position.

+Encryption type and subtype bits, including the plaintext data formats when not using encryption, are described in more detail in the Application Layer section of this document.

 Currently the contents of the source and destination fields are arbitrary as no behavior is defined which depends on the content of these fields.
 The only requirement is that